Yield co

 There is also an ETF (Exchange Traded Fund) that was set up by Global X Funds under the ticker Symbol YLCO, which seeks investment results that correspond generally to the price and yield performance, of the Indxx Global YieldCo Index.
+In February 2021, the Global X YieldCo & Renewable Energy Income ETF (YLCO) changed its name to the Global X Renewable Energy Producers ETF and its index from the Indxx YieldCo & Renewable Energy Income Index to the Indxx Renewable Energy Producers Index.
+Its ticker changed from YLCO to RNRG.

 Benefits for parent companies

 Deutsche Bank mentioned several benefits of creating yield cos for their parent companies: